TheDragonary/War-Plane/README.md

 Shoot down enemy planes and try for a high score, but the game gets faster with every 10 points you get!

 >This game was part of a school project so don't expect me to continue development on this.
 I'm not going to add anything new or fix anything.
 However, if you would like to contribute (I doubt anyone would), please make a pull request with the modified code.
-I would appreciate it if someone knows how to fix the bugs listed in [Known Bugs](https://github.com/TheDragonary/War-Plane/#known-bugs).
+I would appreciate it if someone knows how to fix the bugs listed in [Known Bugs](https://github.com/TheDragonary/War-Plane/#known-bugs) because I have absolutely no idea how to.

 And yes, there are two Python files in the repo.